TTCErembodegem/TTC-React-Front/README.md

 Front: React-Redux
 ==================

-- MatchModel: FrenoyAPI change: Doubles vs readonlyMatches...
-Vttl C matches: Fabien heeft forfait gegeven? is "herkend" als dubbel...

-Can't see opponent view for Sporta?

 Download Sporta Scoresheet: always show sheet, add excel button (for sporta) -> stash?

-IndividualMatches: our names are full, theirs short??
---> our names always left? (they are now right...)

 The port for the backend is atm hardcoded in:
 `src/utils/httpClient.js`